Tanner Jeannot

-Tanner Jeannot (born May 29, 1997) is a Canadian professional ice hockey forward who plays for the Boston Bruins of the National Hockey League (NHL).
+Tanner Jeannot (/ʒɑːˈnoʊ/ zhah-NOH, /fr/; born May 29, 1997) is a Canadian professional ice hockey player who is a forward for the Boston Bruins of the National Hockey League (NHL).

 Playing career

 Junior

 Jeannot played his major junior hockey career with the Moose Jaw Warriors in the Western Hockey League (WHL).
 Despite not being selected in the NHL Draft, Jeannot's consistent play, leadership qualities, and ability to contribute offensively caught the attention of NHL scouts.
 His efforts were ultimately rewarded when, on April 2, 2018, the Nashville Predators signed him as an undrafted free agent to a three-year entry-level contract.

 Nashville Predators (2021–2023)

 During the 2020–21 season, Jeannot made his NHL debut with the Predators on March 2, 2021, playing on the fourth line in a 4–2 loss to the Carolina Hurricanes.
 The following season, he led all NHL rookies with 24 goals and 318 hits, but did not place among the top three finalists for the Calder Memorial Trophy.